-Port Boston is owned and operated by Massachusetts Port Authority (abbrev Massport).
-Boston is a major cargo port (the largest in Massachusetts USA), one of the principal East Coast USA ports and also New England's largest city with total area approx 124 km2 (48 ml2) and population over 685,000.
+Port Boston is owned and operated by Massachusetts Port Authority (abbrev MASSPORT).
+Boston is a major cargo port (the largest in Massachusetts USA), one of the principal East Coast USA ports, and also New England's largest city, with population around 680,000.
+Flynn Cruiseport Boston supports ~2200 local jobs and annually generates ~USD 136 million in economic activities.

-Port Boston has been historically important for city's growth.
-It was originally in what is now the downtown area (Long Wharf.
-Conversion).
-After major land reclamation projects, this area is no longer opened to commercial shipping traffic, despite the considerable ferry operations.
+Port Boston (locode USBOS) has been historically important for the city's growth.
+It was built in the early-18th-century (1710-21) and was originally positioned downtown (the current Long Wharf Pier).
+After major land reclamation projects, this area is no longer open to commercial shipping traffic, excluding the ferries.
 Port's main cargo handling facilities are now in the neighborhoods Charlestown, South Boston, East Boston, and also in Everett MA.

-MassPort (established in 1956) maintains its own police force.
-These officers are responsible for law enforcement and physical security at all port terminals and MassPort-owned properties.
+MassPort (1956-established) maintains its own police force.
+Its officers are responsible for law enforcement and physical security at all port terminals and MassPort-owned properties.
 In 2010, Massport invested USD 11 million to renovate Black Falcon Cruise Terminal.

-Port Boston is approx 3 km (2 ml) from Faneuil Hall (Government Center) and Freedom Trail (4 km / 2,5 ml long pathway passing by 16 locations significant to the US history).
-The annual number of visiting tourists is over 16 million, many of whom arrive on cruise ships.
-Among the big cruise companies with scheduled calls at Port Boston are Royal Caribbean, Holland America, NCL Norwegian, Cunard, Princess, Celebrity, Hapag Lloyd, Fred Olsen, Ponant.
+Port Boston is approx 3 km (2 mi) from Faneuil Hall (Government Center) and Freedom Trail (4 km / 2,5 mi long pathway passing by 16 historic locations).
+The annual number of visiting/mainly domestic tourists is 16+ million, many of whom arrive on cruise ships.
+Among the big-ship cruise companies with scheduled calls at Port Boston are RCI-Royal Caribbean, HAL-Holland America, NCL-Norwegian, Cunard, Princess, Celebrity, Oceania.
+The USA-flagged ACL-American Cruise Lines is among Boston's regular homeporting companies.
+ACL offers from the city two very popular roundtrip itineraries:

 Cruise itineraries to and from Boston MA